- Practice Areas

 Car accidents are one of the leading causes of death in America.
 Aside from health-related causes such as cancer or heart problems, the Number 1 cause of death for people in the first half of life is injuries.
 Although the number of driver safety campaigns has increased in recent years, distracted and negligent driving has also risen – in large part due to mobile technologies.
 Today’s drivers must be more vigilant than ever to avoid being the victim of a negligence-related car accident.
 If you do end up in a collision in South Carolina, come to the Hawkins Law Firm for help.

 With over 20 years of personal injury law experience in South Carolina, John D. Hawkins has represented a wide variety of car accident cases.
-The Hawkins Law Firm has offices based in Charleston, Greenville, and Spartanburg, SC, but we take cases from dozens of counties throughout the state.
+The Hawkins Law Firm handles car accidents in Charleston, Greenville, and Spartanburg, SC, but we take cases from dozens of counties throughout the state.
 Our team of attorneys has the skill and resources to handle most types of car accidents, including:

 Whether a car accident involved a negligent driver, vehicle manufacturer’s mistake, or something the city did or didn’t do to provide safe roadways, we can help litigate your case.
 Car accidents can be incredibly damaging, leaving the victims to suffer lifelong disabilities and emotional traumas.
 One second of negligence can cause a great deal of pain.
 Fight against negligent parties by pursuing a personal injury case against them.